crate/cratedb-guide/docs/start/modelling/geospatial.md

 ## Querying with spatial operations

-It is e.g. possible to check if a point is within a park in the table:
+For example, check whether a point lies within a park:

 ```sql
 SELECT name FROM parks